 The laws can be seen at different sections of chapter 21 of the Nigerian criminal code, section 221 and 222.
 The criminal code applies to the southern part of Nigeria.
 Then there is the penal code for the northern part.
 Section 282 of the penal code.
 Then there is the Child Rights Act, which stipulates that sexual intercourse with a child attracts life imprisonment.

 Handling Child Molestation in Nigeria: Treatment.

 For those who have been sexually abused by physical contact or rape, should be taken to the hospital as soon as possible.
 This will enable the child be examined while the wounds or sperm deposits are still fresh.
 And treatment will be started to prevent future complications.
 It will also ensure that early preventive treatment for HIV is commenced.

 Psychological treatment is absolutely necessary in order to prevent future psychological and social complications.
 This should be done by a clinical psychologist.

 A psychiatrist should be consulted when the psychiatric conditions have set in.
 These psychiatric conditions include depression, anxiety, BD, etc.

 The parents should give the affected child maximum social support.
 The child should not be blamed.
 The mother should be a good listener and comfort the child afterwards.
 The mother should not scream, or make sensational comments while listening.
 These could make the child retract her report.

 The perpetrator should be immediately reported to the police for further lawful actions.
 Prosecution of offenders will go a long way to deterring offenders.

-Handling Child Sexual Abuse – Nigeria.
+Handling Child Molestation in Nigeria.
 Share with friends.